Home > Analyses > Financial Services > The Goldman Sachs Group, Inc.

 Consumer Opinions

-Consumer sentiment about The Goldman Sachs Group, Inc. (GS) reveals a mix of trust in its financial expertise and concerns over customer service.
+Consumer sentiment on The Goldman Sachs Group, Inc. reflects a mix of respect for its expertise and concerns about accessibility.

 Positive ReviewsNegative Reviews